alifeee/blogtest/what-is-a-third-space/what-is-a-third-space.md

     Also ditto to the above, but "dog to walk" → "garment to walk".

-I do not mean to be overly negative in my list; I think that any place has the potential to be a great third space, for anyone!
-I simply find that there are a few common reasons holding some places back, or holding some people (me) back from thinking they are the third spaces that they want to represent the ideal.
+I think that any place has the potential to be a great third space, for anyone!
+I think that there are a few common reasons holding some places back, or holding some people back (me) from thinking they are the best examples of third spaces that they want to provide to represent and explain the idea.

 This is also not an exhaustive list!
 If you have any other ideas, do comment or text me.